 (Click here to request an incident report)

 Non-ferrous metals recycling permits are issued in person at the Lexington County Sheriff’s Department, 521 Gibson Road, Lexington.
 Please bring a photo ID when you come to the Sheriff’s Department to apply for the permit.
 There is no cost for the permit.

 Events needing road closures and traffic control within the Sheriff’s Department jurisdiction require advanced notice to ensure any safety concerns are reviewed and addressed.
 Our traffic division is required to have SCDOT approval to temporarily close a road.
 Therefore, we ask for a minimum of 60 days to process your request.

-Please send the following information to Sergeant Jason Stoner to submit your traffic request:
+Please send the following information to Sergeant Brian Hinz to submit your traffic request:

 1.)
 Full name and contact information for the organization sponsoring the event.